Volkswagen T-Roc: Cabriolet (AC7)

 The T-Roc Cabriolet was launched in Germany in April 2020 as VW's first convertible model in two years.
 Despite being based on the standard SUV model, the model does not share many body panels with the standard T-Roc, since every sheet metal behind the front wheel arches is new, and it features a longer wheelbase.
 It loses two rear side doors and the B-pillar in order to make the folding fabric hood possible.
 To deal with the loss of rigidity caused by the absent roof and B-pillar, the chassis has been strengthened with new crossbeams, and the A-pillar has been reinforced.

 The roof mechanism is hidden behind the bodywork next to the rear seats, which meant the rear seat can only accommodate two passengers.
 Instead of a wide-opening tailgate, the boot is accessed by a smaller gap.
 The boot is smaller with only 284 litres available, a reduction of 161 litres over the standard version.
 The fabric roof can be opened or closed at speeds of up to 30 kph, taking only nine seconds to retract at the press of a button and 11 seconds to raise it.
 The mechanism for the roof is shared with the discontinued Golf Cabriolet, and the soft top canvas is only available in black.

 VW narrowed down the engine range of the wider T-Roc crossover line-up to just two petrol engine options for the cabriolet, 1.0-litre three-cylinder unit, developing 115 PS and a 1.5-litre four-cylinder unit producing 150 PS.
 It is only offered in just two trim levels, which are Design and R-Line.
 This variant is assembled in Volkswagen plant in Osnabrück, Germany as the plant is a specialist in terms of designing and manufacturing convertible models.

 It was reported that Volkswagen brand CEO Herbert Diess was dismissive and derisive of the idea of a convertible SUV, believing any vehicle in the segment will not be successful just months before announcing the T-Roc Cabriolet.

+Edition Grey

+Unveiled in December 2022, the T-Roc Cabriolet 'Edition Grey' features a matte body color alongside the R-Line body kit and black accents on the exterior and interior.
+The first deliveries started in February 2023 in Germany.